Identifying ultimate beneficial owners : a process that’s ripe for intelligent process automation

 Naturally, the majority of your prospective customers are ideal customers.
 While conducting your due diligence, the customers you really want are waiting at the sidelines and neither your business, nor your new customer are benefitting from the relationship until a compliant and satisfactory UBO identification has taken place.

-Without RPA, you might be delivering a poor customer experience.
+Without IPA, you might be delivering a poor customer experience.
 With traditional methods, the KYC onboarding process can take up to three months, with little guarantee of accuracy.
 That reality is driving more financial services firms to robotics to streamline onboarding.
 Fast and accurate information discovery cuts onboarding times, improves time to revenue and ensures a positive customer experience.

 Further, sorting through UBOs becomes simple.
-The encompass interface makes it easy to edit, update and connect UBOs to an organization with an interactive drag-and-drop visual solution or in editable cards.
+The Encompass interface makes it easy to edit, update and connect UBOs to an organization with an interactive drag-and-drop visual solution or in editable cards.
 Every card also houses important relevant documents, which are automatically attached during the onboarding process.

 Regulation focused on UBOs continues to expand.
-For more insight on how to identify ultimate beneficial owners, download a copy of our ebook by encompass co-founder and CEO, Wayne Johnson.
+For more insight on how to identify ultimate beneficial owners, download a copy of our ebook by Encompass co-founder and CEO, Wayne Johnson.